Building up your shoulders is an excellent way to build strength, the perfect complement to exercises that target your biceps and triceps.

 When done correctly, the advantages of face pulls are considerable.
 They target the posterior deltoids, mid and lower traps, infraspinatus, and teres major muscles.

 2) Barbell Standing Press

 The barbell standing press is a staple of bodybuilding, and it’s not hard to see why: in addition to providing an excellent full shoulder workout, it also gives your whole body a workout.

 Also known as the standing barbell shoulder press, this exercise is somewhat self-descriptive.

 To perform it, you will need a barbell and a manageable amount of weight.
 Using an overhand grip, press upward from a standing position.

 When performed correctly, the barbell standing press can not only build your shoulders but also add to your core strength.

-In fact, this exercise is a good overall mass builder, making it a good candidate for helping you to build a beast body.
+In fact, this exercise is a complete shoulder workout for mass builders, making it a good candidate for helping you build a beast body.